AbsentMinded-Me/Codsoft/README.md

 ### 1. To-Do List App
 A simple command-line task manager where users can add, view, and delete tasks.
 - Tech Used: Python
-- Key Concepts: File handling, basic CRUD operations
+- Key Concepts: File handling, basic SQL concepts

 ### 2. Calculator
 A GUI-based calculator to perform basic arithmetic operations.
-- Tech Used: Python, Tkinter
+- Tech Used: Python
-- Key Concepts: GUI development, event-driven programming
+- Key Concepts: event-driven programming

 ### 3. Password Generator
 An app that generates secure, random passwords based on user-defined length.